Main navigation | Main content

 Schedule of Sessions

-· January 27, 2015 - Business Planning – Ryan Pesch, Extension Educator, Community Economics who owns Lida Farm near Pelican Rapids
+· January 27, 2015 - Small Farm Business Planning – Ryan Pesch, Extension Educator, Community Economics who owns Lida Farm near Pelican Rapids

-Participants will learn about basic financial analysis including how to measure profits in their operation as well as simple changes growers can make to help be more profitable.
-We will touch on cash flow analysis, define profitability and talk about gross margin
+Participants will learn about basic financial analysis including how to measure profits in their operation as well as simple measures growers can make to guide management decisions.
+We will touch on cash flow analysis, marketing costs, and recordkeeping.

 · February 10, 2015 - Deep Winter Greenhouses and Season Extension – Carol Ford of Milan MN